2025 Washington Teachers

 Based in Sacramento CA.

 Since their inception in 2005, the YogaSlackers have become synonymous with innovation in the yoga community.
-They skillfully merge the introspective practice of yoga with the dynamic elements of acrobatics and slacklining, offering a unique approach that challenges and nurtures both body and mind.
+Sam and Raquel skillfully merge the introspective practice of yoga with the dynamic elements of acrobatics and slacklining, offering a unique approach that challenges and nurtures both body and mind.

-Committed to fostering community and environmental awareness, the YogaSlackers lead by example, advocating for a sustainable and connected way of life.
+Committed to fostering community and environmental awareness, Sam and Raquel lead by example, advocating for a sustainable and connected way of life.
 They share their passion through teaching and their adventures, traveling and connecting with diverse groups of people.